gladchinda/light-matrix/README.md

 **Alias:** `lightmatrix.valid`

 Tests the input `matrix` argument to verify it is a valid matrix.
 It returns `true` if it is a valid matrix, otherwise it returns `false`.
-However, if the `matrix` argument has a `non-array` value, a `TypeError` is thrown.

 ```js
 var matrix = [